 Many FinTechs seek to expand to neighboring territories with the intention of scaling to new business markets, taking advantage of the fact that electronic commerce and payments are considered increasingly fast and reliable.

-According to the consumer habits measurement company Nielsen, the frequency of online purchases increased by 250% among users in Latin America, in parallel with a greater demand for digital financial services.
+According to the consumer habits measurement company Nielsen, the frequency of online purchases increased 250% among users in Latin America, as well as the demand for digital financial services.

-In this context, looking for possible local allies that allow identifying the competition and consumption characteristics of each country, becomes essential for FinTechs that seek to enter new markets.
+In this context, it is essential to seek local allies that allow us to identify the competition and consumption characteristics of each country.

 Currently, 1,858 startups are identified in the Fintech ecosystem in Latin America, of which Brazil and Mexico are awarded 53%, according to Finnovista data.

-Until June 2020, Latin American FinTechs raised a total of US $ 525M (US $ 249.3M in the capital in 74 operations in the first half of 2020), according to Latam Fintech Hub .
+Until June 2020, Latin American FinTechs raised a total of US $ 525M (US $ 249.3M in capital in 74 operations in the first half of 2020), according to Latam Fintech Hub .

-This was also driven by the rise of digital financial systems to which millions of Latin Americans had to integrate to keep their transactions up to date.
+This was also driven by the rise of digital financial systems to which millions of Latin Americans had to join to keep their transactions up to date.

-Also, according to data from KoreFusion Brazil, it represents 77% of total investment in the Fintech sector in Latin America during 2020, and also stands out as the country with the most unicorns, eight of the 10 most valuable in the region.
+In addition, according to data from the KoreFusion Brazil firm, it represents 77% of the total investment in the Fintech sector in Latin America during 2020, it also stands out as the country with the most unicorns, eight of the 10 most valuable in the region.